 Widebody A330s and A340s also are operated or ordered by North American carriers and leasing companies, including Air Canada, Air Lease Corporation, CIT Leasing, Delta Air Lines, GECAS, Hawaiian Airlines, US Airways, and ILFC.
-Delta joined the global customer base for the A330neo variant, ordering 25 of the A330-900neo versions, and became the first operator to receive Airbus’ A330-300 242-tonne Maximum Take-Off Weight (MTOW) variant in May 2015.
+Delta joined the global customer base for the A330neo variant, ordering 25 of the A330-900 new engine option versions, and became the first operator to receive Airbus’ A330-300 242-tonne Maximum Take-Off Weight (MTOW) variant in May 2015.

 In addition, North American customers are acquiring Airbus' next-generation A350 XWB, ordered by Air Lease Corporation, CIT Leasing, Delta Air Lines, Hawaiian Airlines, ILFC, Intrepid Aviation Group, United Airlines and US Airways.